-That only the models care about their weight and that men do not undergo diets, is one of the myths that sportsmen have been breaking, this not only with their metrosexual attitude and their secondary careers in advertising modeling as they didDavid Beckham The Cristiano Ronaldo.
+That only the models care about their weight and that men do not undergo 3 week diet, is one of the myths that sportsmen have been breaking, this not only with their metrosexual attitude and their secondary careers in advertising modeling as they didDavid Beckham The Cristiano Ronaldo.
 On the contrary, much of their training is for the control of their bodies and specifically for their weight.

 This is a consequence of the standards that are requested for the different activities in which they are developed.
 All sports have rules and these are not limited to the measures of the courts, the numbers of members for the equipment, or the necessary equipment, but That within the measurements the athletes themselves are included.

 There are those in whom these rules seem obvious, as in the case of contact sports, where it seems fair that the opponents are on equal terms, but there are others on which the physical does not seem so important, especially when it is believed Which is not required for competition; For example, the case of motorsport.

 Carmudi, the fastest growing automotive portal in Mexico, has been given the task of investigating about some of the myths about racing Formula One with respect to the diets of their brokers.
 Of these, it has been said that they are not even really athletes, and that the true glory is for automotive engineering, so they do not require any training.

 However, it is these pilots who endure five times the force of gravity and temperatures above 50ºC.
 It is they who from a very early age have to work in a physical and mental strength as well as a resistance and control in all aspects, to get to run the Grand Prix and filled with the joy of champagne on the podium awards.

 What is behind this regime?
 Why is not it enough to know how to drive and want to go fast?
 Well, just like in horse racing and boxing, in auto racing you have parameters to achieve balance.
 That’s why the muscle mass of Formula One racers is constantly reviewed by their teams.